danforthcenter/plantcv/docs/time_series.md

 ## time_series

-This function is designed to link segmented objects over time.
+This class is designed to link segmented instances over time.
 Images should be taken across a time (e.g. every several hours) and ideally there should be minimal movment of plant/camera.

-To run this function, the instance segmentation for every image is required.
+To use this class for generating time-series linking, the instance segmentation for every image is required.
 For more information on instance segmentation and a demo of instance segmentation, check here: [Instance Segmentation](instance_segmentation_tutorial.md).

 When using instance segmentation algorithms like maskRCNN, the assignment for the instance labels is random, i.e. the same index does not necessarily represents the same instance in different images.

 To understand the growth of every leaf instance of a plant, we need to re-assign the instance labels so that the same leaf always has the same instance label (identifier) across the whole time period.

-**plantcv.time_series.time_series_linking**(*imagedir, segmentationdir, savedir, time_cond, link_logic=1, class_names=['BG', 'Leaf'], mode='link', suffix='.jpg'*)

-**returns** An instance that is a Plant object
+There are two way of using this class: either using it directly or using the wrapper.
+Examples of both are provided below.

+**\# initialize an instance of InstanceTimeSeriesLinking class:**

+**inst_ts_linking = plantcv.time_series.InstanceTimeSeriesLinking**(*images, masks, timepoints, logic, thres, name_sub*)
+**inst_ts_linking**(*savedir, visualdir_, visualdir, savename_, savename*)

+**returns** No returned value, the inst_ts_linking is an instance which belongs to InstanceTimeSeriesLinking class.

-- **Parameters:**
+- **Parameters for initialization:**
-    - imagedir: directory of original image used
-    - segmentationdir: directory of leaf instance segmentation result
-    - savedir: desired saving directory of linking result.
-Note that this function will generate a folder under your specified saving directory, with the date and time you run this programme
-    - pattern_datetime: the pattern of date and time part in original file names, dafault value '\d{4}-\d{2}-\d{2}-\d{2}-\d{2}' which represents YYYY-MM-DD-hh-mm.
-    - time_cond: condition of data used, indicated by list of times, e.g. time_cond = ['08-05', '15-05'] represents for including data collected at 8:05am and 3:05pm everyday in this experiment.
-Make sure the format of date matches the pattern-datetime.
+    - images: a list of images.
+Every element of this list is an array represents one image
+    - masks: a list of instance segmentation masks.
+Every element of this list is an array represents instance segmentation masks correspond to one image.
-    - colors: a list of tuples represent for pre-defined colors.
-By default it is set to None and a list of colors will be generated and saved.
+    - timepoints: a list of timepoints.
+The lengths for images, masks and timepoint should be the same and the elements are correspond to each other
-    - class_names: used in bounding box visualization. by default there are background and leaf, i.e. class_names = ['BG', 'leaf']
-    - suffix: the suffix of original images, make sure all images having the same suffix, e.g. suffix='.jpg' or suffix='-img8.jpg'.
-Make sure all the images desired having the same suffix pattern.
+    - logic: the logic used in linking.
+Segments from different timepoints are believed to be the same instance appeared in different timepoints based on either their IOU (intersection-over-union) or IOS (Intersection-over-self_area)
+      If the value is larger than the threshold, they will be connected.
+The logic can be either "IOU" or "IOS".
+"IOS" is recommended.
+    - thres: threshold used in the linking logic as mentioned above.
+For "IOS" it is recommended to start with a threshod of 0.2.
+    - name_sub: name of the main subject we care about.
+By default name_sub = 'instance', which means the instances we care about in images are called "instance".
+Other examples can be "leaf" which means that we call one instance in images a "leaf".

+Once you get the class object initialized, it is callable, which means it is a callable function itself so that you can get the linking result by running the 2nd line of code presented above.
+- **Parameters to call functions:**
+    - savedir: desired saving directory of linking result
+    - visualdir_: desired saving directory of visualization (before update)
+    - visualdir: desired saving directory of visualization (final)
+    - savename_: desired saving name of results (before update)
+    - savename: desired saving name of results (final)

 - **Output:**
-        An instance of Plant object is returned, with all information (original image series, mask series, link information, etc.) included.
-Besides, all the results will be saved in user defined "savedir".
+        An instance of InstanceTimeSeriesLinking class is returned, with all information (original image series, mask series, link information, etc.) included.
+Besides, all the results will be saved in user defined "savedir":

-Note: under the user specified saving directory, a new folder named after the date and time (format: YYYY-MM-DD-HH-mm) the function runs will be created to save results.

-1. colors.pkl: the colors (represented by arrays) used in bounding box visualization.
-With this predefined color set, same color will represent for the leaf instance with same instance label all the time, i.e. same color represents leaf with the same label.
-Without this predefined list of color, the assignment of color will be random, i.e. the color provides no information to leaf indices.
-2. details.txt: the logic of linking as well as time condition will be saved in this text file, so that would be easier for users to check these parameters for the specific experiment.
+You will get two sets of results: those end with "_old" are results before updating; others are final results.
-3. saved_plant.pkl: a "Plant" object instance will be saved, with all the information included: time points, original images, instance segmentation masks, etc.
+1. {}.pkl (or {}_old.pkl): an "InstanceTimeSeriesLinking" class instance, with all the information included: time points, original images, instance segmentation masks, etc. The filename is specified by user.
-4. linking_info.csv: a csv file includes the linking information will be saved.
+2. {}.csv (or {}_old.csv): a csv file includes the linking series information (every row in the table is a unique instance throughtout time).
+3. link_info.csv (or {}_old.csv): a csv file includes the linking information.
-5. a folder called "visualization", which contains 3 subfolders:
+4. a folder called "visualization" ("visualization_old"), which contains 3 subfolders:

     1) a folder call "visualization 1", which contains 1st set of visualization In this set of visualization, the instance segmentation masks are applied to original images, so that there is only 1 leaf in every image.